RedPitaya/Documentation/developerGuide/hardware/known_issues/top.rst

 Known Issues
 ##############

 In this section is a list of known hardware issues with the Red Pitaya platforms.
+These will be fixed with the next hardware iteration of the boards.

 Potentital I2C system failures
 ================================